 - We prudently invest in human capital.
-Our compensation programs focus on retaining and attracting proven senior professionals who have strong client relationships, valuable industry expertise and demonstrated money management skills, and who understand the needs of our business and culture.
-Our Compensation Committee is committed to awarding these individuals levels of compensation that are commensurate with the value that they bring to the Company. - Our compensation programs help to effectively retain our human capital.
+Our compensation programs focus on retaining and attracting proven senior professionals who have strong client relationships, valuable industry expertise and demonstrated money management skills, and who understand our culture and the needs of our business.
+Our Compensation Committee is committed to awarding these individuals levels of compensation that are commensurate with the value that they bring to the Company and appropriate in light of competitive compensation considerations. - Our compensation programs help to effectively retain our human capital.
 We believe our overall levels of compensation, as well as the structure of our long-term incentive awards, have helped us successfully retain and motivate our NEOs and other key personnel.
 We believe our compensation policy has been effective in recent years, enabling us to retain and attract key personnel and resulting in low voluntary attrition.